Cookie Settings

 Is it safe to go on safari in Zimbabwe?

 “Although the country has had a turbulent past, it is basically safe to visit.
-Especially on an organized tour.
-Your guide will take care of your well-being at all times.
+On an organized tour, your guide will take care of your well-being at all times.
 You’ll only stay at reputable hotels and lodges where safety isn’t a concern.
-The political situation has improved a lot since the resignation of President Robert Mugabe in late 2017, and while there is still a lot of poverty, you’re very unlikely to get into any trouble when visiting parks and other tourist hot spots.”
+The political situation has improved a lot since the death of former president Robert Mugabe in 2019, and while there is still a lot of poverty, you’re very unlikely to get into any trouble when visiting parks and other tourist hot spots.”

 3

 “Zimbabwe offers excellent wildlife-viewing opportunities.
 The country’s most popular and accessible Big Five destination is Hwange NP.
 The elephant numbers are phenomenal in the Dry season and predator sightings are usually good too.
 Lions are most easily seen.
 Hwange is home to one of Africa’s biggest wild dog populations and sightings of these endangered sociable animals are very special.
-The antelope diversity of the park is another drawing card.
-Aside from all the common species, such as impala, bushbuck and waterbuck, rarities such as roan and sable are regularly seen.
+The antelope diversity is another drawing card.
+Aside from common species such as impala, greater kudu and waterbuck, you might see rarities such as roan and sable.
 The Zambezi River has incredible numbers of crocs and hippos, and the best place to see them is in Mana Pools NP.
 This exquisite wilderness is also known for big herds of elephants, buffalo, all three of the big cats and healthy numbers of wild dogs.
-Your best bet to see rhino in Zimbabwe is in Matobo NP.
-White rhino is quite easily spotted here, but black rhino is notoriously shy and tends to stick to the thickets.”
+Your best bet to see rhinos in Zimbabwe is in Matobo NP.
+White rhinos are quite easily spotted, provided you arrange a foot tracking excursion with a local guide, but black rhinos are notoriously shy and tend to stick to the thickets.”

 5